avk/avk.github.io/_case_studies/redesign-file-viewer.md

   <p>There were no substantial UI changes at this phase.</p>
 </details>

+<a name="2.7"></a>
-## 7. Iterate After Launch in Response to User Feedback
+### 7. Iterate After Launch in Response to User Feedback

 <details>
   <p>
-    Our VP of Engineering praised the production release of the new file viewer to being as close to a perfect release as they&#39;ve had.
+    Our VP of Engineering praised the production release of the new file viewer to being as close to a perfect release as they've had.
   </p>

   <p>
-    Submittable organizations who&#39;ve been longtime customers praised the file viewer:
+    Submittable organizations who've been longtime customers praised the file viewer:
   </p>

   <blockquote>
-    <p>&quot;I&#39;m LIKING what I see so far...&quot; <br />&mdash;a longtime customer</p>
+    <p>&quot;I'm LIKING what I see so far...&quot; <br />&mdash;a longtime customer</p>
   </blockquote>

   <p>